mampfes/ha_epex_spot/README.md

 ### 3. Average Market Price Sensor

-The sensor value reports the average gross market price during the day.
-The sensor value reports the gross market price in EUR/MWh.
-The gross price in ct/kWh is available as sensor attribute.
+The sensor value reports the average EPEX Spot market price during the day.
+The sensor value reports the market price in EUR/MWh.
+The market price in ct/kWh is available as sensor attribute.

 ```yaml
 price_ct_per_kwh: 29.63